QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 (branches_tests)=
 ### "Feature" Branches and Continuous Integration

-The previous example showed how we the CI will automatically execution an action when you push it to the main branch.
+The previous example showed how the CI will automatically execution an action when you push it to the main branch.

 These actions will also apply, separately, to any branches and Pull Requests (PRs) that you create, as discussed in the {doc}`previous lecture <../software_engineering/version_control>`.